OpenSSE/crypto-tk/README.md

 ### Compiler/Assembler

-`libsse_crypto` needs a compiler supporting C++14, and the [yasm](http://yasm.tortall.net) assembler.
+`libsse_crypto` needs a compiler supporting C++14.
-It has been successfully built and tested on Ubuntu 14 LTS using both clang 3.6 and gcc 4.9.3, and yasm 1.2.0 for the assembler, and on Mac OS X.12 using clang 9.0.0 and yasm 1.3.0.
+It has been successfully built and tested on Ubuntu 14 LTS using both clang 3.6 and gcc 4.9.3, and on Mac OS X.12 using clang 9.0.0.

 ### Setting up your system
 Here is what is necessary to set your system up from scratch, and build `libsse_crypto` (you will need to build RELIC first though).